menhaj007/reach_mastermind/README.md

 - saveGuessHistoryToArray(String guessed), saves entered values into RAM
 - getGuessHistoryFromArray prints them.

-The following parts are manual.
+The following parts are optionals.
 It is user's choice to install with the application or not.
 This app can work with mysql.
 To work without MySQL connection delete all methods with "DB" letters in their signature methods.
 - writeInputHistoryINtoDB(String userName, String guess), write the user input with its in the database for future access.
 - I was tempted to use one -> many relationship.
 A user can have many guesses, but due to the time constraints, I left it behind.
 - There is no relationship model in this app.
 It just saves data and if need can delete them too.